Extending the Builder

 - See Also

-New markdown-it plugin — a function that configures the shared markdown-it instance with additional parsing or rendering rules.
+Markdown-it plugin — a function that configures the shared markdown-it instance.
 Registered in createMarkdownIt inside render.mjs.
-Both Phase 2’s SEO title extraction and Phase 3’s body render use the same instance, so the plugin runs on every page.
+Each render worker builds its own markdown-it from the same factory, so the plugin runs on every page on every worker.

 Note